yan-man/virtual-power-plant/README.md

 - `getInvestorInvestment`: getter function to retrieve investment amount for particular investor

 ##### BatteryEnergy.sol
-- `checkBatteryEnergy`: loop over batches of batteries, check transaction circumstances for each
+- `checkBatteryEnergy`: loop over batches of batteries, check transaction circumstances for each.
+Transact energy as required, update the investment fund with profits/energy purchases.
-- `transactEnergy`: for an individual battery, determine energy transaction (charge or discharge)
-- `buyEnergy`
-- `sellEnergy`
-- `executeBatteryTransaction`:
-- `getRealTimeEnergyPrice`
-- `energyDecisionAlgorithm`

 #### Tests: